nestybox/sysbox/docs/procfs-emulation.md

 of said process and perform the bind mount of `/var/lib/sysbox` into the target mountpoint inside the sys container.

-An alternative solution is described below.

-#### Masked and read-only paths

-Another problem is related to masked and read-only paths in the sys container's `/proc`.
-Ideally, new mounts of procfs inside the sys container have the same masked and read-only paths.

-This would require sysbox to remember which files or dirs under `/proc` are configured as read-only or masked during sys container creation such that those same files/dirs are set accordingly in the new procfs mountpoint.

-#### Sysbox-fs must track multiple mount points

-Finally, sysbox-fs would need to understand that for a given sys container, there are multiple mount points of procfs backed by sysbox-fs and handle the accesses appropriately.
+2) It requires that sysbox-fs track multiple mount points.
+In other words, sysbox-fs would need to understand that for a given sys container, there are multiple mount points of procfs backed by sysbox-fs and handle the accesses appropriately.

-### Alternative Solution

-This solution avoids the challenges associated with mounting `/var/lib/sysboxfs` inside the sys container by instead bind mounting the sysbox-fs backed portions of the sys container's `/proc` over the new procfs mountpoint.
+An alternative solution that avoids the challenges associated with mounting `/var/lib/sysboxfs` inside the sys container is to instead bind mount the sysbox-fs backed portions of the sys container's `/proc` over the new procfs mountpoint.

 Something equivalent to this command sequence within the sys
 container: